lowcoder-org/lowcoder/docs/self-hosting/access-local-database-or-api.md

 # Access local database or API

 By default, docker-hosted instances uses a [bridge network](https://docs.docker.com/network/bridge/), which does not support access to service on the host via `127.0.0.1` or `localhost`.
-Here we take PostgreSQL as an example and show you how to access local API or database in different operating systems (OS) for docker-hosted Openblocks.
+Here we take PostgreSQL as an example and show you how to access local API or database in different operating systems (OS) for docker-hosted Lowcoder.

 ## Preparation